MichaelAndish/bunq-event-app/README.md

 Create a pizza night, invite your friends and track and split automatically so everyone is treated fairly.

-From huge festivals to cozy nights, bunq events the financial intelligence you need to create awesome events, right from your pocket.
+From huge festivals to cozy nights, bunq events give you the financial intelligence you need to create events.

 ---